GentleGanku/GrimliteRev/docs/index.md

 - Improved the Quest List system.
 - Improved backend code.
 - Reworked the Move to Cell function.
 Now moves to an empty cell (a cell without any monster) if the targeted cell is either Wait or Blank.
 If such empty cell doesn't exist, it will instead move to Enter cell.
 - Auto Relogin and Immediate Login will now connect you to the server with the highest player count (next to the potentially full servers).
-This only applies if the targeted server is a potentially full one.
+This only applies if the targeted server is a potentially full one. <br />
 ###### 7 April 2022:
 - All panels beside the main one is now always on-top.
 - Application's main panel now opens on top of windows with a different behaviour.